nyguerrillagirl/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 38: November 3, 2024

+- Woring on Module 2/5 in Course 2 [Programming with JavaScript]/9 [Meta Front-End Specialization]
+- Completed Reading Chapter 7 in Python Workshop and tutorial on itertools and iterators (all day!)
+- Started Module 2/4 in Course 1/8 [Foundations of Cybersecurity] in Google Cybersecurity Professional Certificate

 ### Day 37: November 2, 2024

 - Started Module 2/5 in Course 2 [Programming with JavaScript]/9 [Meta Front-End Specialization]